What we know so far about the Bondi Beach attack and the father and son gunmen

 Terrorist gunmen killed 15 people, including a 10-year-old girl and a British-born rabbi, in an attack on Bondi Beach in Sydney on Sunday.

-Australian police said a 54-year-old man and his 24-year-old son were behind the attack, which also left 42 people injured.
+Australian police said a 50-year-old man and his 24-year-old son were behind the attack, which also left 42 people injured.

 Police are not formally identifying the alleged gunmen yet but they have been named in local media as Sajid and Naveed Akram respectively.

-The father and son shooting has been declared a terrorist incident targeting a celebration on the first day of Hanukkah, the Jewish festival of lights.
+The shooting has been declared a terrorist incident targeting a celebration on the first day of Hanukkah, the Jewish festival of lights.

 Here the PA news agency takes a look at what we know so far.